Effects of genocide on youth: Transition to adulthood

-Holocaust, Germany
+The Holocaust

 Youth survivors of the Buchenwald concentration camp during the Holocaust.
 The youth that survived this camp were primarily young Jewish males.

-The Holocaust began in 1933 prior to World War II in Germany when the Nazi regime under Adolf Hitler's rule attempted to wipe out the "inferior" people of the country.
-This primarily included people of the Jewish culture, but also included Gypsies, the disabled, some Slavic people, Jehovah's Witnesses, and homosexuals.
+The Holocaust began in 1933 – prior to World War II in Germany – when the Nazi regime under Adolf Hitler's rule attempted to wipe out the "inferior" people of the country.
+This primarily targeted Jewish people, but also included Romani people, disabled people, some Slavic people, Jehovah's Witnesses, and homosexuals.
 By the end of the Holocaust in 1945, more than 6 million Jewish people had been killed.
 Of these 6 million that had been killed, 1.5 million were children between ages zero and eighteen.
 By killing off many Jewish children, the Nazi regime hoped to exterminate the core and root of the Jewish culture.

 Demographic effects

 Following the Holocaust, many survivors in Europe became displaced persons.
-Younger survivors had grown up inside concentration camps, Jewish ghettos in Nazi-occupied Europe or in hiding.
+Younger survivors had grown up inside concentration camps, Jewish ghettos in Nazi-occupied Europe, or in hiding.
 The destruction of murdered family and community and continuing hatred and violence against Jews often made return to their hometowns impossible.
 Many survivors went to European territories that were under the rule of the Allies of World War II.
 Some survivors went legally or illegally to British Mandatory Palestine.
 Many displaced persons went to the State of Israel, established in May 1948.
-Quota restrictions on immigration to the United States were gradually loosened, allowing many Holocaust survivors to immigrate to the United States where they were provided with US immigration visas for displaced persons under the Displaced Persons Act.
+Quota restrictions on immigration to the United States were gradually loosened, allowing many Holocaust survivors to immigrate to the United States with protection under the Displaced Persons Act.
 Other destinations included Canada, Australia, New Zealand, Mexico, South America, and South Africa.